sparkie

 TEACHING & TRAINING

-For over a decade, I've taught university-level marketing courses to adults in certificate programs, in-person and online.
+Since 2014, I've taught university-level marketing courses to adults in certificate programs, in-person and online.
 As a partner to edtech companies, I've played a critical role in curriculum design and program development.
 For organizations, I've delivered standalone professional development workshops.

 © 2025.
 All rights reserved.
-Based in Boston (GMT-4).
+Based in Boston (GMT-5).

 Read the Disclaimer and Cookie Policy when you get a chance.